rsthakur83/carnext/README.md

 app-tier.yaml

-### Step3) To access the frontend applocation run curl http://localhost/wordpress
+### Step3) To access the frontend application which is wordpress in our case run curl http://localhost/wordpress